Java HashSet

 The elements in a HashSet are not ordered or sorted.
 There is no guarantee that the order will remain constant over time.

 HashSet does not allow duplicate values.
-It means you can only store a particular value once.
-If you try to add the same value again, it will replace the old value.
+If you try to add the same value again, it will not replace the old value.

 HashSet allows one null value.

-HashSet is non-synchronized.
-This means that it is not thread-safe and multiple threads can access it simultaneously.
+HashSet is non-synchronized, meaning it is not thread-safe and multiple threads can access it simultaneously.

-HashSet is implemented in terms of a hash table.
-It uses a mechanism called hashing to store the elements.
-HashSet internally uses HashMap to store the elements.
+HashSet is implemented in terms of a hash table and internally uses HashMap to store the elements.

 Create HashSet